Organizational effectiveness

-Organizational effectiveness is a concept used to assess how well an organization achieves its intended outcomes, when evaluating and improving key organizational activities.
-Organizational effectiveness can, however, carry different meanings depending on context.
-Various methods exist for measuring organizational performance.
+Organizational effectiveness is a concept used in management, economics, and organizational studies to assess how well an organization achieves its intended outcomes.

-Organizational effectiveness reflects the extent to which a firm accomplish the goals it has established, drawing on multiple factors.These may include talent management, leadership development, organization design and structure, performance measurement systems, implementation of change and transformation, deploying smart processes and smart technology to manage the firm's human capital, and the formulation of the broader Human Resources agenda.
+Definitions and ways of measuring organizational effectiveness vary by context, stakeholder priorities, and disciplinary perspective.
+As a result, no single, universally accepted model exists for assessing effectiveness across all organizations.

+Multiple factors are considered when determining organizational effectiveness: these may include talent management, leadership development, organization design and structure, systems for measuring performance, change management strategies, and smart device integration.

 Economic Models of Organizational Effectiveness

-In economics, organizational effectiveness is measured by profitability and the minimization of issues related to high employee turnover and absenteeism.
-As the market for competent employees is subject to supply and demand pressures, firms must offer incentives that are not too low to discourage applicants from applying and not too unnecessarily high as to detract from the firm's profit maximization capability.
+In economics, organizational effectiveness can be measured by profitability as well as the minimization of high employee turnover and absenteeism.
+As the market for employees is subject to supply and demand pressures, firms must offer incentives that are not too low to discourage applicants from applying and not too unnecessarily high as to detract from the firm's profit maximization capability.

-As organizational effectiveness translates across a broad array of organizational functions, several different models have been developed to achieve flexibility among organizations with different functions and objectives.
+As organizational effectiveness translates across a broad array of organizational functions, several different models have been developed to achieve flexibility among organizations with different functions and objectives: